OpenBfS/UncertRadio/docs/content.rst

 measurements, IAEA-TECDOC-1401, pp. 149-166.

-JCGM 101:2008. *Evaluation of measurement data — Supplement 1 to the “Guide to the expression of uncertainty in measurement” — Propagation of distributions using a Monte Carlo method* GUM, Joint Committee for Guides in Metrology, 2008.
+JCGM 101:2008. *Evaluation of measurement data — Supplement 1 to the "Guide to the expression of uncertainty in measurement" — Propagation of distributions using a Monte Carlo method* GUM, Joint Committee for Guides in Metrology, 2008.
 (GUM Supplement 1)